Romelium/dircat-rust/README.md

 # Process only a single file (binary check still applies unless --include-binary)
 dircat src/main.rs

-# Process a remote git repository by cloning it to a temporary directory
+# Process a remote git repository (clones to a persistent cache for speed on subsequent runs)
 dircat https://github.com/romelium/dircat-rust.git

 # Process a specific branch of a remote repository